-Table A- 1 – Conformance Class Elements

-Test case for feature commission
+Test case for feature duplication

 Test purpose: Verify that a feature is not duplicated (that is, with identical geometry, feature definition and attribution) with another feature in the same dataset.

 Test method: Check that each feature is not duplicated with itself.
-Multiple feature instances from the same class shall not be duplicated.
 If two instances of a feature class exist they must be differentiated by means of attributes such as the versioning attribute or metadata.

 Reference: Clause 6.2.1